 They have a rich, tangy flavor, produce high yields, and can be classified as “weird tomato varieties” due to their unusual appearance.
 However, Tigerella matures up to three weeks before many others.

 Furthermore, they’re very hardy outdoors and grow best when pruned.
-Maturity takes between 50 and 60 days.
+Maturity takes 50-60 days.

 Purchase the seeds online.